I had 3 separate conversations with business owners who all were plagued by the same thing…

-…the same disease that prevents at least 95% of fitness entrepreneurs from ever making real headway toward creating their Ideal Business.
+…the same disease that prevents at least 95% of entrepreneurs from ever making real headway toward creating their Ideal Business.

 The disease of Self-Inflicted Overwhelm.

 To-Do Lists that seem to be never ending…but no real priorities.

 Worry about things well beyond their control.

 Chasing more information instead of executing things that are already proven to work.